-What is the meaning of UNDER AND-OVER.
-Phrases containing UNDER AND-OVER
+What is the meaning of under and over.
+Phrases containing under and over

 Slangs & AI derived meanings

-Weirdo is slang for a non−conformist.
+Neck−oil is slang for alcoholic drink.

 adv.